 Compliance obligations for foreign corporations

-Corporate tax registration and franchise tax obligations
+Corporate tax registration and franchise tax status after Louisiana's tax reform

 Annual report filing requirements

-• Online filing available through the GeauxBiz portal
+Online filing available through geauxBIZ

 Maintaining good standing

-• Keep registered agent information current
+Keep registered agent information current

-• Promptly report any changes in agent or address
+Report changes in agent or address promptly

 Penalties for operating without qualification

-• Administrative complications when you eventually comply
+Administrative complications when you eventually comply.

 FAQs about Louisiana foreign registration